-Customers who lose power should contact Progress Energy.
-When the call is answered, the location of the outage is recorded automatically by Progress Energy's automated outage-reporting system.
+Customers who lose power should contact Duke Energy.
+When the call is answered, the location of the outage is recorded automatically by Duke Energy's automated outage-reporting system.
 Customers can also speak directly to a company representative if they wish.
-Progress Energy brings in additional employees to respond to customer calls during major storms, and it has dramatically increased the number of incoming telephone lines for its outage-reporting system.
+Duke Energy brings in additional employees to respond to customer calls during major storms, and it has dramatically increased the number of incoming telephone lines for its outage-reporting system.
 But customers may experience busy signals and longer-than-normal waits during times of high call volumes.

 Here are a few tips to follow for your safety: